 A lawn has to double up as a football pitch, is crushed by stilettoes, is burned by BBQs.
 A lawn has to do battle with moss and weeds, and is expected to thrive, even when massacred by a wonky lawn-mower.
-For help with those troublesome weeds, see our guide on the best weed killer.
+For help with those troublesome weeds, see our guide to the best weed killer.

-This review looks at some of the most popular products on the market, the best grass seed uk, and offers a brief buyer’s guide that will have you up-to-date on lawn horticulture in minutes.
+This review looks at some of the most popular products on the market, the best grass seed UK, and offers a brief buyer’s guide that will have you up-to-date on lawn horticulture in minutes.

 The image of the perfect lawn may be one of very fine, neatly-trimmed grass, but the reality is that grass seed produces a variety of different lawn types.

 In the UK, naturally occurring grass seeds tend to be very hardy.
 They have to be.
 Grass has to have strong enough roots and broad enough leaves to cope with the onslaught of winter.
 Most seed mixes therefore use a combination of Ryegrass and Red Fescue.
 These are hardy and native, and result in what many consider to be the best grass seed mix.

 When working with Ryegrass and Red Fescue, don’t expect a picture-postcard lawn.
 The purpose of these seed mixes is to produce grass that you can seed and immediately forget about.
 The grass will be lush, hardy, and resilient.